Mangrove cuckoo

 The mangrove cuckoo (Coccyzus minor) is a species of cuckoo that is native to the Neotropics.

 Taxonomy

 The mangrove cuckoo was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the other cuckoos in the genus Cuculus and coined the binomial name Cuculus minor.
 Gmelin based his description on "Le petit vieillard" or "Coucou des palétuviers" from Cayenne that had been described and illustrated in 1779 by the French polymath Georges-Louis Leclerc, Comte de Buffon.
-The mangrove cuckoo is now placed with 12 other species in the genus Coccyzus that was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The mangrove cuckoo is now placed with 12 other species in the genus Coccyzus that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The genus name is from the Ancient Greek kokkuzō meaning "to cry cuckoo".
 The species is monotypic: no subspecies are recognised.

 Description

 Adults have a long tail, brown above and black-and-white below, and a black curved bill with yellow on the lower mandible.
 The head and upper parts are brown.
 There is a yellow ring around the eye.
 This bird is best distinguished by its black facial mask and buffy underparts.
 Although the scientific name is minor (meaning "small"), this species is on average the largest of North America's three Coccyzus cuckoos.
 Adults measure 28–34 cm in length, weigh 64–102 g and span 38–43 cm across the wings.
 The most common call is a guttural "gawk gawk gawk gawk gauk gauk".
 It will also call a single "whit".